 Royal Mail plc (RMG) is a leading integrated freight & logistics business based in the UK.
+It opened the day at 450p after a previous close of 456.7p.
+During the day the price has varied from a low of 443.3p to a high of 454.9p.
+The latest price was 452.7p (25 minute delay).
 Royal Mail is listed on the London Stock Exchange (LSE) and employs 109,325 staff.
 All prices are listed in pence sterling.

 |Wall St. target price||321.59p|

 All investing should be regarded as longer term.
 The value of your investments can go up and down, and you may get back less than you invest.
 Past performance is no guarantee of future results.
 If you’re not sure which investments are right for you, please seek out a financial adviser.
 Capital at risk.

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

 Valuing Royal Mail stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Royal Mail's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.